npmanos/nmanos-comp490-jobs-project/README.md

 ## TODO

 - [ ] Display the jobs data on a map
-  - [ ] Make sure to display jobs in such a way that users can tell how many jobs are in a given area
+  - Make sure to display jobs in such a way that users can tell how many jobs are in a given area
-  - [ ] This could be using map pins, choropleth maps or some other method
+  - This could be using map pins, choropleth maps or some other method
 - [ ] Write additional automated tests:
   - [ ] Write a test to test each of your four filter functions (four tests in total)
-  - [ ] write one more test of your choice